 The skills you will learn will open doors into further education and a wide range of jobs.
 Please remember that none of the courses are much 'easier' or 'harder' than others, it is a question of which ones you think you are better suited to.
-The Humanities GCSEs are highly regarded and the Enterprise BTEC provides a perfect preparation for our highly successful level 3 BTEC in the sixth form.
+The humanities GCSEs are highly regarded and the enterprise BTEC provides a perfect preparation for our highly successful level 3 BTEC in the sixth form.

-Each year, a significant number of students request to take two Humanities.
-Please ensure you have read the school information about this: you should only consider this if you have enjoyed and been successful in Humanities subjects at KS3.
+Each year, a significant number of students request to take two humanities.
+Please ensure you have read the school information about this: you should only consider this if you have enjoyed and been successful in humanities subjects at KS3.
 It is important to try a broad range of subjects from across the school during KS4, then specialise more at KS5.
-Equally, a handful of students decide not to do a Humanities subject.
-Again, please make sure you have read the information below about "thinking ahead" before you do this.